umarbutler/semchunk/README.md

 1. Sentence interrupters (`:`, `—` and `…`);
 1. Word joiners (`/`, `\`, `–`, `&` and `-`); and
 1. All other characters.

+## Benchmarks 📊
+On a desktop with a Ryzen 3600, 64 GB of RAM, Windows 11 and Python 3.12.0, it takes `semchunk` 35.75 seconds to split every sample in [NLTK's Gutenberg Corpus](https://www.nltk.org/howto/corpus.html#plaintext-corpora) into 512-token-long chunks (for context, the Corpus contains 18 texts and 3,001,260 tokens).
+By comparison, it takes [`semantic-text-splitter`](https://pypi.org/project/semantic-text-splitter/) 1 minute and 50.5 seconds to chunk the same texts into 512-token-long chunks — a difference of 67.65%.

+The code used to benchmark `semchunk` and `semantic-text-splitter` is available [here](tests/bench.py).

 ## Licence 📄
 This library is licensed under the [MIT License](https://github.com/umarbutler/semchunk/blob/main/LICENSE).